 Understanding the value of each customer opens the door to analyzing where they came from and creates an opportunity to prospect for more customers who are likely to bring high value to your organization.
 Here’s one infographic that shows the impact of CLV-driven marketing to an email campaign.

 Customer equity, the total predicted CLV of an organization's customers, plays an increasingly important role on the overall valuation of companies.
 Usually this is the domain of venture capital and private equity investors, so when this power is translated to marketers it allows more powerful and precise use of marketing technology tools as well as AI and Machine Learning such as this example from Publisher’s Clearinghouse.
 Knowing the predictive future value of your customer base and understanding whether it is growing, shrinking or stagnant can help whether you are pitching for funding, reassuring your board of directors or asking your CFO for more budget.

 Many organizations stand up a set of key metrics, but too often these metrics are not aligned or are too soft to be significant performance-drivers.
 When CLV takes hold of an organization, then every team is pulling in the same direction.
 By obsessively aligning the entire organization as Electronic Arts around customer data, companies can realize significant competitive advantages.
 This is not a small project, but the outcome from many years of data-driven change.
-Here is an overview of the complete 5-7 year process which begins with digital marketing, transforms marketing and ends with significant competitive advantage.
+Here is an overview of the complete 5-7 year process which begins with digital marketing, transformation marketing and ends with significant competitive advantage.